Where can I find workhouse records?

 Those workhouse records that have been digitised will mostly be found amongst large regional collections on family history websites.
 For example, Ancestry has online collections from the London Metropolitan Archives, including London workhouse records.
 It also has collections for places including Warwickshire, Norfolk, Bedfordshire and Cardiff.

-Findmypast has also put workhouse records online for Cheshire, Derbyshire, Lincolnshire, Manchester, Bury, Withington, Monmouth and Pontypool.
+Findmypast has also put workhouse records online for Kent, Cheshire, Surrey, Monmouthshire, the Manchester area, and also some in Ireland.

 Remember, a death certificate revealing that an ancestor died in a workhouse from the late 19th century might not mean they were in dire poverty, as by then workhouse infirmaries offered the best form of free medical care.
 Infirmary registers are usually kept separately to workhouse admission registers.
 Use the Hospital Records Database to find workhouse infirmary records.